Iva May Abbey

-Cyrus Lawrence Mayfield was born August 12, 1877, in Orion Twp., Richland Co., WI, and died November 7, 1960, at Iowa Co.
-Hospital, Dodgeville, Linden Twp., Iowa Co., WI, at age 83.
+Cyrus Lawrence Mayfield was born August 12, 1877, in the Town of Orion, Richland Co., WI, and died November 7, 1960, at Iowa Co.
+Hospital, Dodgeville, Town of Linden, Iowa Co., WI, at age 83.
 Buried in Eastside Cemetery, Dodgeville, Iowa Co., WI.
-He is the son of Elijah Green Mayfield of Tennessee, and Mary Doretta Pauls of Wisconsin.
+He is the son of Elijah Green Mayfield of Tennessee, and Mary Doratha "Doretta" Pauls of Wisconsin.
+Elijah Green Mayfield died intestate (without a will) on July 9, 1917, in Richland Co., WI.
+His son, Asa Esmund Mayfield, was named the administrator of his father's estate.

 Iva May "Ivy" Abbey was born March 26, 1879, in a sod shanty, Aldine Twp., Norton Co., KS, and died December 15, 1976, in Parkview Terrace Nursing Home, Platteville, Grant Co., WI, at age 97.
 Buried in Eastside Cemetery, Dodgeville, Iowa Co., WI.
 She is the daughter of William Searle Abbey of Hope Twp., Durham Co., Canada West, and Ida Elmira Blake of Orion Twp., Richland Co., WI.